Follow in the footsteps of Edmund Hillary and Tenzin Norgay, to Everest Base Camp.

 Today you’ll trek to the tiny settlement of Dingboche, with impressive views of the Himalayan mountains around you.

-Today is an acclimatisation day in Dingboche, with a variety of short treks to choose from with your guide.
+Today is an acclimatisation day in Dingboche, with a short trek followed by time to relax and take in the views in the afternoon.

 Today you’ll follow a steep path along the site of an old glacier, to the remote town of Lobuche.